-At Purdue, you will complete all required coursework for nutrition and dietetics in the Didactic Program in Nutrition and Dietetics (DPD), and then apply to either an outside dietetics internship or the Coordinated Program in Dietetics at Purdue to complete the required supervised practice.
+At Purdue, you will complete all required coursework for nutrition and dietetics in the Didactic Program in Nutrition and Dietetics (DPD), and then apply to either an outside dietetics internship or the Master of Science in Dietetics at Purdue to complete the required supervised practice.

 Within the nutrition and dietetics major, the DPD prepares you to become a registered dietitian nutritionist (RDN), translating the science of nutrition into personalized recommendations to help people prevent and manage medical conditions.
 The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and equips you with didactic courses to meet the knowledge requirements established by ACEND for dietitians.
 The program also includes a rigorous science core to ensure you are well-prepared for success in graduate school and a career.
 The program has a maximum enrollment of 80 students per graduating class.